July 12, 2022: The Spotted Lanternfly Quarantine has expanded to include Sussex County. Find out what it means for you. More Info

 In January 2017, Michael T. Scuse was reappointed by Governor John C. Carney as Delaware Secretary of Agriculture.
 Scuse previously served with the U.S. Department of Agriculture as Acting U.S. Secretary of Agriculture, Acting Deputy Secretary of agriculture, and Under Secretary for Farm and Foreign Agricultural Services.
 As Under Secretary, he oversaw USDA’s Farm Service Agency, Risk Management Agency, and Foreign Agricultural Services.
 He served as Delaware Secretary of Agriculture from 2001-2008, and also served as Chief of Staff to former Gov. Ruth Ann Minner.
-He has received the Medal of Achievement from the Delmarva Poultry Industry, Inc. in 2006, the Secretary’s Award for Distinguished Service to Delaware Agriculture in 2012, and the Ambassador Circle Award by the National Association of State Departments of Agriculture (NASDA) in 2016.
-Secretary Scuse and his wife, Patrice, live in Smyrna on a corn, soybean and wheat farm.
+He has received the Medal of Achievement from the Delmarva Poultry Industry, Inc. in 2006; the Secretary’s Award for Distinguished Service to Delaware Agriculture in 2012; the Ambassador Circle Award by the National Association of State Departments of Agriculture (NASDA) in 2016; the National FFA VIP Citation Award and the World Trade Center Delaware Champion of Trade Award in 2019.
+Secretary Scuse and his wife, Patrice, live in Smyrna on a corn, soybean, and wheat farm.

 2320 South DuPont Highway